Does e-Residency work? Here’s what the data shows

 Age is a bit more interesting.
 Despite the media stereotype of location-independent entrepreneurs and startup founders as young people, the average age of an e-resident is 42.
 In fact, the average age of anyone starting a business tends to be in the 40s.
 This comprehensive study from the US also says the average age of someone starting a business is 42, while the average age of a successful startup founder tends to be 45.

-So, what does all this data about e-residents tell us about how e-Residency is working?
+So, what does all this data about e-residents tell us about how Estonian digital citizenship is working?
 Well, not too much.
 We can see e-residents broadly reflect the business community globally and that it’s steadily growing, but we now need to figure out what’s actually happening with their companies.

 When the e-Residency programme was launched, the goal was to get 10 million e-residents by 2025.
 It’s good to get started with an ambitious goal like that, but the programme soon realised that measuring the number of new companies created by e-residents is actually far more important because that reflects how many people are actually benefiting from the programme and not just those signing up.